 The school sits on a 5 acre plot.
-5 classrooms of varying quality have been built by the government but there are no latrines, no desks or chairs, no kitchen, no staff room, no dormitories, no fence and very few teaching resources.
+5 classrooms of varying quality have been built by the government and TAS has contributed latrines, desks or chairs, kitchen and storeroom.
+But there is still no staff room, no dormitories, no fence and very few teaching resources.
 The school has borrowed some blackboards from Boka Primary School – another TAS supported school 25 km away.

 There are 4 tanks but only one is connected to guttering on one of the buildings.
 The water in that tank ran out in May so for the last 6 months the children go to hand dug wells 1 km away and bring 3 litres to school in a can every day.

 The children and staff are hugely welcoming and the local trust has some able members of the community as trustees.
 However this is a complicated community and education is not the highest priority for many parents.

 The new treasurer, David Kombe, is a highly committed and able engineer based in Nairobi.